lp-wan/archi/schc-architecture.md

 ## SCHC Packet Instance {#Instances}
 SCHC Packet Instance is characterized by a particular SoR common with the corresponding distant entity.
 The {{rfc8724}} defines a protocol operation between a pair of peers.
-In a SCHC layer, several SCHC Instances may contain different SoR.
+In a SCHC strata, several SCHC Instances may contain different SoR.

 When the SCHC Device is a highly constrained unit, there is typically only one Instance for that Device, and all the traffic from and to the device is